andrewhwaller/jesus-law-session-9/slides.md

         * That is, Peter is being asked to offer these animals as sacrifices and then consume them as part of a sacrificial meal.
         * This idea can be seen in the use of the language of "profane" to describe the animals.
             * If we were talking about normal food, it would in fact be profane by default.
+                * It is a mistake to conflate the categories of purity/sanctity here.
+Craig Keener's Acts commentary asserts that "Scripture and Jewish tradition rejected *profane* foods," but this is not the case.
+Profane food is not objectionable; it is simply not fit for holy purposes.
+Keener goes on to cite 1 Macc 1:62 as evidence that death is preferable to consumption of profane foods, but this is only relevant if by profane we mean *unpermitted*, which is a category error.
             * Peter's objection is that he has never eaten anything profane is nonsensical unless he is talking about sacrificial food.
                 * Normal, everyday food may be ritually pure or impure, but not all normal food is fit for sacrifice.
     * Third, the sheet contains many different kinds of animals, both permitted and unpermitted.